Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation

-Similar to classification tasks, Mahalanobis distance computed from feature embeddings has been used to detect OOD for lung lesion segmentation on CT scans of patients with COVID-19~\citep{gonzalez2022distance}.
-However, the high dimensionality of feature embeddings limits accuracy~\citep{roy2022does}, due to difficulty in distinguishing subtle differences in appearance of different pathologies occurring in the same disease site~\citep{berger2021confidence}.
-Dimensionality reduction methods including PCA~\citep{woodland2024dimensionality} as well as VQ-GAN~\citep{graham2023unsupervised, pinaya2022unsupervised} have been used to reduce the latent space and sharpen the separation of ID from OOD feature distributions.
-However, dimensionality reduction can suffer from high inductive bias~\citep{nalisnickMTGL19}, reducing applicability to wider range of OOD scans.
-These dimensionality reduction approaches, including GANs, also require additional training with secondary datasets.
-Calibrated uncertainty estimation methods using computationally simple temperature scaling~\citep{karimi2022improving} as well as logit-based OOD scores~\citep{hendrycks17baseline,hendrycks2022logits} have been used for OOD detection.
-However, effectiveness of such methods are limited by inherent bias of the task-specific model use to estimate uncertainty~\citep{mehrtash2020confidence}.
-Modified architectural formulations~\citep{yuan2023devil,Larrazabal2023MEEP} and generative diffusion methods~\citep{Nguyen2026} to detect OOD increase network parameters and require additional training.
-Finally, radiomic feature distance methods though useful for OOD detection at cohort level~\citep{konz2024radmetricmedicalimage,vasiliuk2023limitations} are not applicable to scan-level detections due to their difficulty in extracting subtle data variations while providing robust performance over common variations.
+For segmentation, Mahalanobis distance on feature embeddings has been applied to COVID-19 lung lesion detection~\citep{gonzalez2022distance}, but the high dimensionality of feature embeddings limits accuracy, particularly for distinguishing diseases within the same disease site~\citep{berger2021confidence,roy2022does}.
+Dimensionality reduction via principal component analysis (PCA)~\citep{woodland2024dimensionality} or VQ-GAN~\citep{pinaya2022unsupervised,graham2023unsupervised} has been used to reduce the latent space and sharpen the separation of ID from OOD feature distributions, but introduces inductive bias~\citep{nalisnickMTGL19} and requires additional training.
+Logit-based scores~\citep{hendrycks17baseline,hendrycks2022logits} and temperature scaling~\citep{karimi2022improving} offer computational simplicity but inherit task-model biases~\citep{mehrtash2020confidence}.
+Architectural modifications~\citep{yuan2023devil,Larrazabal2023MEEP} and generative diffusion methods~\citep{Nguyen2026} have improved OOD detection but increase network parameters and training complexity.
+Radiomic feature distances have shown utility for dataset-level OOD detection~\citep{vasiliuk2023limitations,konz2024radmetricmedicalimage} but struggle with scan-level detections, as they cannot simultaneously capture subtle data variations while providing robust performance to common imaging variations.